apache/doris/docs/en/docs/benchmark/ssb.md

 > ### 6.4 Import data
 >
-> #### 6.4.1 Import 4 dimension table data
+> The following script will connects Doirs to import according to the parameters in ` conf/Doris-cluster.conf`, including imports four dimension tables (customer, part, supplier and date) which has a small amount of data in single thread, simultaneously imports one fact table (lineorder), and imports a wide table (lineorder_flat) by' INSERT INTO ...
+SELECT ...'.
 >
-> Because the data volume of these four dimension tables (customer, part, supplier and date) is small, the import is relatively simple.
-We use the following command to import the data of these four tables first:
->
 > ```shell
-> sh load-ssb-dimension-data.sh
+> sh bin/load-ssb-data.sh
 > ````
 >
-> #### 6.4.2 Import fact table lineorder.
+> > Note 1: Check the script help through `sh bin/load-SSB-data.sh-h`, and by default, it will start 5 threads to import lineorder concurrently, that is `-c 5`.
+If more threads are started, the import speed can be accelerated, but additional memory overhead will be added.
 >
-> Import the lineorder table data by the following command
->
-> ````shell
-> sh load-ssb-fact-data.sh -c 5
-> ````
->
-> `-c 5` means start 5 concurrent thread imports (default is 3).
-In the case of a single BE node, the import time of the lineorder data generated by `sh gen-ssb-data.sh -s 100 -c 100` using `sh load-ssb-fact-data.sh -c 3` is about 10min.
-Memory overhead is about 5-6GB.
-If you start more threads, you can speed up the import, but it will add additional memory overhead.
->
-> > Note: For faster import speed, you can restart BE after adding `flush_thread_num_per_store=5` in be.conf.
+> > Note 2: For faster import speed, you can restart BE after adding `flush_thread_num_per_store=5` in be.conf.
 This configuration indicates the number of disk write threads for each data directory, and the default is 2.
 Larger data can improve write data throughput, but may increase IO Util.
 (Reference value: 1 mechanical disk, when the default is 2, the IO Util during the import process is about 12%, and when it is set to 5, the IO Util is about 26%.
 If it is an SSD disk, it is almost 0) .
->
-> #### 6.4.3 Import flat table
->
-> Import the lineorder_flat table data with the following command:
->
-> ```shell
-> sh load-ssb-flat-data.sh
-> ````
->
-> > Note: Flat table data is imported in the way of 'INSERT INTO ...
-SELECT ... '.

 ### 6.5 Check imported data